Margaret Renkl

 Margaret Renkl (born October 1961) is an American writer and contributing opinion writer for the New York Times who lives in Nashville, Tennessee.
-Renkl is the author of Late Migrations: A Natural History of Love and Loss.
+Renkl is the author of Late Migrations: A Natural History of Love and Loss, and two other books.
 Her weekly opinion columns focus on nature, politics, and culture.

 Early life and education

 Renkl was born in Andalusia, Alabama, and moved with her family to Birmingham, Alabama as a child.
 Renkl spent much of her childhood out-of-doors, with frequent visits to her maternal grandparents, who remained in Lower Alabama.

 Renkl's mother was descended from peanut farmers, and her father was an apartment complex developer.
 Renkl, who attended Auburn University, described herself as an eager and enthusiastic undergraduate student who "wanted to learn everything, read everything, think about everything."
 While a student, she was involved in running a literary magazine, and upon graduation, was accepted into a literature PhD program at the University of Pennsylvania.
 Renkl, who had never traveled farther north than Tennessee, found the northern climate inhospitable.
 The doctoral program, with its focus on critical theory, was a poor fit for her poetic aspirations.
 Renkl returned south after one semester, and later obtained a master's degree from a graduate writing program at the University of South Carolina.